stuartellis/tf-tasks/README.md

 [![Copier](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/copier-org/copier/master/img/badge/badge-grayscale-inverted-border-orange.json)](https://github.com/copier-org/copier) [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme) [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit)](https://github.com/pre-commit/pre-commit) [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

-This [Copier](https://copier.readthedocs.io/en/stable/) template provides files for a [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/) project.
+This [Copier](https://copier.readthedocs.io/en/stable/) template provides files for a [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/) in a [monorepo](https://en.wikipedia.org/wiki/Monorepo).

 The tooling uses [Task](https://taskfile.dev) as the task runner for the template and the generated projects.
 It provides an opinionated configuration for Terraform and OpenTofu.
 This configuration enables projects to use built-in features of these tools to support:

 - Multiple infrastructure components in the same code repository.
 Each [unit](#units) is a complete [root module](https://opentofu.org/docs/language/modules/).
 - Multiple instances of the same component with [different configurations](#contexts)
-- Disposable instances of a component for testing or development.
-Each [track](#tracks) uses a separate [workspace](https://opentofu.org/docs/language/state/workspaces/).
+- [Disposable instances](#extra-instances) of a component for development and testing.
+Use this to create instances for the branches of your code as you need them.
 - [Integration testing](#testing) for every component.
 - [Migrating from Terraform to OpenTofu](#using-opentofu).
 You use the same tasks for both.

-This tooling is also specifically designed so that you can use it alongside other tools, or stop using it at any time.
-The [root modules](#units) implement standard structures and code.
-The only requirement is that the root modules accept four specific tfvars.

-> We use the identifier _TF_ or _tf_ for Terraform and OpenTofu.
+> This uses the identifier _TF_ or _tf_ for Terraform and OpenTofu.
 Both tools accept the same commands and have the same behavior.
 The tooling itself is just called `tft` in the documentation and code.

 ## Table of Contents